‘Destiny 2’ Details Update Next Week For Masterwork Armor, Iron Banner Rewards, And Raid Bonuses

 Bungie also listed the following fixes coming to Destiny 2 as part the 1.1.2 update.

-- Prometheus Lens – Increased base damage plus Flame Refraction perk now generates ammo instead of pulling from reserves
+- Prometheus Lens – Increased base damage plus Flame Refraction perk now generates ammo instead of pulling from reserves.

-- Fixed an issue where new characters created after the release of Curse of Osiris were not receiving the Flashpoint milestone
+- Fixed an issue where new characters created after the release of Curse of Osiris were not receiving the Flashpoint milestone.

-- Players in social spaces, like the Tower, receive a notification when their Lost and Found at the Postmaster is full
+- Players in social spaces, like the Tower, receive a notification when their Lost and Found at the Postmaster is full.

-- Heroic strike completions now have a greater chance of granting Exotic rewards
+- Heroic strike completions now have a greater chance of granting Exotic rewards.

-- Mercury challenges are now available during adventures
+- Mercury challenges are now available during adventures.

-- Fixed an issue where Curse of Osiris strikes were not properly granting Clan Engrams when featured as a Nightfall activity
+- Fixed an issue where Curse of Osiris strikes were not properly granting Clan Engrams when featured as a Nightfall activity.

-- Fixed an issue where Challenges were not appearing within Quickplay
+- Fixed an issue where Challenges were not appearing within Quickplay.

-- Increased the dismantle timer for Masterwork Cores
+- Increased the dismantle timer for Masterwork Cores.